harshitgoel96/pteron-pcb/README.md

 | 3D Printed | :construction: I plan to work on it AFTER choc 3d case is added |:x: | :soon: ETA Mid to end of July |

 ## ToDo List
-* VIA support in QMK coming :SOON:
+* VIA support in QMK coming :soon:
 * OLED Support in both QMK and ZMK.
 * Encoder Support in both QMK and ZMK.
 * Get firmware merged with QMK and ZMK.